younghyun-bae/howdoifeeltoday/README.md

-# How Do I Feel Today?
+# 📓 How Do I Feel Today?
 Ver.2

-This is an upgrading version of [one of my old Vanilla JS projects](https://github.com/younghyun-bae/how-do-i-feel-today) with Next.js, React.js, TypeScript, JavaScript, Styled Components, Firebase.
+This is an upgrading version of [one of my old Vanilla JS projects](https://github.com/younghyun-bae/how-do-i-feel-today) with Next.js, React.js, TypeScript, JavaScript, Styled Components, and Firebase

 ## 🔍 Project description